Back

 Why Design Thinking Is Essential for Agile Success (Part 1)

-In today’s fast-paced digital world, Agile development has emerged as the go-to methodology for rapid software delivery.
-However, the relentless pursuit of faster Time-to-Market often compromises product quality.
-At the recent Agile+DevOps Techwell Event in Orlando, Florida, the founding team of Muffins emphasized the need to bring back Design Thinking into Agile and Scrum development.
-By combining the iterative nature of Agile with the human-centric approach of Design Thinking, organizations can achieve both speed and quality & outperform their competitors, in the process.
+Agile development is the go-to methodology for rapid software delivery, these days.
+However, the non-stop chase of faster time-to-market is compromising product quality.
+At the recent Agile+DevOps Techwell Event in Orlando, Florida, Muffins founding team emphasized the urgent need to bring back Design Thinking into Agile and Scrum development.
+By combining Agile's iterative structure with the human-centric approach of design thinking, organizations can achieve both speed and quality, and outperform their competitors in the process.
+In this blog post, we will cover the key insights shared by Ravi Krishna & Sai Sasidhar and explore how organizations can implement design thinking to enhance their agile projects.

 "Design thinking is shorter and inadequate in Agile, today!"